geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2022.01.00 to 2022.02.00

+### MailingLists plugin has been removed

+This plugin has ben removed from the core of mapstore and if you want to include it again in you projects you have to include it as a custom plugin.

 ### Upgrading the printing engine
 The mapfish-print based printing engine has been upgraded to align to the latest official 2.1.5 in term of functionalities.